 Feeding Food Futures

-Feeding Food Futures is an experimental research network supporting critical inquiry into emerging food-technology innovation and nurturing imaginaries towards resilient food futures.
+The Feeding Food Futures research network conducts experimental inquiry into emerging food-technology innovation to cultivate imaginaries for resilient food futures.

 The network members co-create critical human-food interaction artifacts, co-write research publications, and organize participatory events – including workshops, field trips, and dining experiments – to provoke material reflections on contemporary human-food-technology ecosystems, with a broad take on what constitutes technology.
 Through this collaborative work, FFF fosters critical, experimental, and playful approaches to food-tech innovation that support participatory human-food engagements rather than ready-to-use solutions.